-To: Type 3, 4 and 5 Incident Commanders
+To: Type 3, 4 and 5 Incident Commanders May 1, 2024

-From:

-Subject:

-Color Country Interagency Fire Management Board
+From: Color Country Interagency Fire Management Board

-Delegation of Authority and Letter of Expectations for Type 3, 4 and 5 Incident Commanders
+Delegation of Authority and Letter of Expectations for Type 3, 4 and 5 Incident Commanders Subject:

 We delegate the authority to manage wildland fires within the Color Country Interagency Fire Management Area (CCIFMA) to all Color Country Type 3, 4 and 5 Incident Commanders(IC), to include out of area resources assisting within Color Country.
 This delegation primarily applies to short duration or emerging incidents, an incident specific delegation of authority may be initiated if the situation warrants.
 As an IC, you must keep firefighter and public safety your highest priority on every fire.
-Ensure that you are implementing key guidance and best practices as identified by the various agency specific and interagency COVID-19 response protocols.
 Additionally, you should manage the incident cost-efficiently and with as little environmental damage as possible while committing resources only when there is a reasonable expectation of success in protecting life and critical values at risk.